Are you looking for a way to earn some extra money from home but aren’t quite sure how to do it with young kids?

 - You don’t need to find (and pay for) childcare.

-There are definitely still a few scams out there but there are a lot of legitimate work at home job options.
+There are absolutely still a few scams out there but there are also a lot of legitimate work at home job options.

 First, let’s look at the types of jobs you can’t do when you have young kids.